 There are a number of parcels located south of the BNSF right-of-way and between the 12th Street Corridor and 8th Street.
 This area contains locally owned light industrial uses that should be preserved in the context of redevelopment.
-As such, the proposed mixed-use category for this area is Corridor / Center - Residential Edge but allowing light industry.
-As this land use category has been described above regarding the 12th Street Center and the Central Core, the reader is referred to these subsections.
+As such, the proposed mixed-use zoning for this area is Transit Oriented Development - Corridor/Community Activity Center (TOD-CORCOM), 1/8th to 1⁄2 Mile of BRT/Light Rail Line, which allows light industry.
+As this zone has been described above regarding the 12th Street Center and the Central Core, the reader is referred to these subsections.

-D. Other Properties - No Assumed Change.
+E. Other Properties - No Recommended Zone Change.

-For the following properties no change is assumed, as indicated in Figure 3:
+For the following properties no change is zoning is recommended, as indicated in Figure 3:

-- Sawmill Industrial (S-I) zone for the uses which appear largely fixed in the northern portion of the Focus Area; - Sawmill Mixed Industrial (S-MI) zone for the single parcel bounded by Bellamah on the north and 20th Street on the west: - Sawmill Special Use-1 (SU-1) zone only for the N.M.
+- Sawmill Industrial (S-I) zone for the uses which appear largely fixed in the northern portion of the focus area; - Sawmill Mixed Industrial (S-MI) zone for the single parcel bounded by Bellamah on the north and 20th Street on the west; - Sawmill Special Use-1 (SU-1) zone only for the N.M.
 Museum of Natural History parcel on Mountain, Explora Museum, and the Albuquerque Art Museum; - Sawmill Mixed Industrial (S-MI) zone for the Sawmill Lofts parcel.